leondutoit/leondutoit.github.io/posts/ten-years-of-yoga.md

 A friend recently asked me what kind of yoga I do and I immediately realised that I had no answer.
 The sequence of movements and postures that I do at the moment does not correspond to any of the formal systems out there.
 The progression that I am following does not conform to any of those systems either.
 That is not to say that what I do is completely unrelated to the yoga systems.
 Not at all.
 I do my best to learn as much as I can from them.
 And I don't restrict my input to yoga systems either.

 My principle is that I will not use any equipment other than a floor.
 This means I can do it anywhere.
 Another constraint is that I should be able to finish within 40 minutes.
 This means I can do it before work if needed.
 And the movement or posture should be demonstrably beneficial and have a clear path of progression.
-As long as I can keep my breath steady and strong and as long as I can understand why I do it, it's all good :)
+As long as I can keep my breathing steady and strong and as long as I can understand why I do it, it's all good :)